ballerina-platform/ballerina-distribution/examples/grpc-client-ssl-tls/grpc_client_ssl_tls.md

 3. Create a new `grpc_client_ssl_tls.bal` Ballerina file inside the `client` package and add the client implementation.

-   >**Tip:** You may need to change the trusted certificate file path.
-As a prerequisite, start a sample service secured with SSL in the code below.
+   >**Tip:** You may need to change the trusted certificate file path in the code below.

    ::: code grpc_client_ssl_tls.bal :::

 4. Execute the commands below to build and run the `client` package.

+   >**Info:** As a prerequisite to running the client, start a sample service secured with SSL.

    ::: out grpc_client_ssl_tls.out :::